jseto/web-wish-to-go/src/pages/index-data/index.md

 - Have you ever wondered why big marketplaces as _Amazon_ use wish list to **increase visitor's engagement**?

 - Do you know how easy is to install a **plugin for your travel blog** to implement a **Travel Bucketlist** for your readers?
-Click below to understand why a **destination wish list** can increase your travel website traffic?
+Click below to understand why a **destination wish list app** can increase your travel website traffic?

 [Learn More](/travel-blog-monetization/destination-wish-list-for-your-travel-blog/)